-A faculty handbook, together with other university-created materials, such as , letters of appointment, and university and department policies, may establish the existence of faculty employment contracts.
+A faculty handbook, together with other university-created materials such as letters of appointment and university and department policies may establish the existence of faculty employment contracts.
 A professor's contractual rights may be articulated in faculty handbooks because the basic terms and conditions of employment are not necessarily spelled out in the letter of appointment.

 Faculty and their university employers sometimes operate in a state of uncertainty as to which employment promises are contractually binding and which are merely illusory (not binding).
-In typical employment disputes, faculty members assert that he or she was contractually promised some form of benefit, i.e., job security.
-Universities usually respond either by denying that the promise was made, asserting that the promise if made was not contractual, or if it was contractual, that the promise was retracted.
+In typical employment disputes, faculty members assert that they were contractually promised some form of benefit (that is, job security).
+Universities usually respond either by denying that the promise was made, asserting that the promise if made was not contractual, or, if it was contractual, that the promise was retracted.